vwkd/code-system/src/languages/rust/data type/string.md

 ## Introduction

-- slice of string
-- sequence of Unicode characters
+- slice of Unicode characters
 - beware: Unicode character is not necessarily actual character, see Unicode ⚠️
 - beware: not necessarily stored on heap, see String literal ❗️
 - uses UTF-8